Gingerbread rice pudding with cranberry compote

 Cranberry Compote

-Rinse organic oranges thoroughly with hot water and grate 1-2 tsp zest.
-Then squeeze both oranges for 150ml orange juice.
+Rinse the organic oranges under hot water and finely grate 1-2 tsp. of zest.
+Then juice both oranges to make 150 ml of orange juice.

 Step 10 of 14:

-Wash the cranberries and put them in a pan.
+Wash the cranberries and place them in a Frying Pan.

 Step 11 of 14:

-Add orange juice, 1 tsp zest (save some for the jars), maple syrup (or syrup), cinnamon sticks, and spices (put juniper berries and star anise in a spice sieve or tea strainer).
+Add the orange juice, 1 tsp. zest (reserve a little for the glasses), maple syrup (or syrup), cinnamon sticks, and spices (place the juniper berries and star anise in a spice infuser or tea infuser).

 Step 12 of 14:

-Simmer the compote for 10 minutes – after 5 minutes, mash the cranberries a little with a spatula.
+Let the compote simmer for 10 minutes - after 5 minutes, gently crush the cranberries a little with a spatula.

 Step 13 of 14: